What is Utility Marketing?

 - Non-profits – non-profits often promote their fundraising efforts.
 They can build an app that facilitates these efforts and helps volunteers with tools and tips for better fundraising.
 Or maybe the app is an extension of a game being used for fundraising like a race.
 It would be useful to develop an app that could be used for multiple efforts so your investment continues to pay off throughout many fundraising campaigns.

 - Garden Center – a garden center is usually more successful if they help their clients to be better gardeners.
 A garden center could develop an app that tells the gardener when to water, prune, fertilize, etc. They could use the app to track results and share those results on social channels.
 And guess where they will be purchasing all of their materials?

 It’s simple really – if you provide value, you are valuable.
 If you help someone solve a problem, they will remember you.
 Being top of mind when it comes time for your potential client, member, subscriber, voter, whatever to make a decision, you want them to consider you.
-If you’ve helped them and are a trusted resource, you are trusted.
+You’re trusted because you’ve helped them and are a valued resource.

 Trust increases the likelihood of conversion.

-What are some of your favorite resources (don’t say Angry Birds or Word with Friends) on Mobile?
+What are some of your favorite resources on Mobile?
 Who makes them?
 How are you involved with that organization?
 What sort of utilities could you provide to your clients?
 Let me know in the comments section below.

 I highly recommend checking out Jay Baer’s book Youtility: Why Smart Marketing Is about Help Not Hype.
 He covers a lot these themes and gives some great examples of utility marketing.